Recovering from a serious injury is difficult for anyone, but it can be even more confusing and frustrating for a child.

 If your child was injured as a result of someone else’s negligence, you, as the parent or legal guardian, need to retain legal representation as soon as possible.
 At Bogaards Law, we understand the specialized and sensitive nature of lawsuits involving children.
 We want to make sure your child’s rights are protected.

-There are a number of ways your children can be injured because of someone else’s negligence — car accidents, swimming pool accidents, slip and falls in the grocery store or a sports complex, dog bites, or even medical malpractice.
+There are a number of ways your children can be injured because of someone else’s negligence — car accidents, swimming pool accidents, slip and falls in the grocery store or a sports complex and dog bites.
 Kids can also be injured on the school playground or while riding their bikes in the neighborhood.

 There are a number of places that are fun to take your kids, but they come with a level of risk of them being injured.
 Water parks, amusement parks, playgrounds, gyms, and other recreational facilities can present real hazards.
 If someone was supposed to be supervising your child and was not, you could have a claim against the negligent party.
 You need to speak with a skilled California personal injury attorney who can assist you pursue the compensation your family deserves.